-The mission of the Brooklyn College Roberta S. Matthews Center for Teaching and Learning is to foster an outstanding educational experience for all students by providing faculty with resources for effective teaching and learning.
-As a forum for the thoughtful and respectful exchange of ideas and practices, the Center for Teaching and Learning encourages high-impact learning and active engagement with students.
+The Robert S. Matthews Center for Teaching and Learning, 2420 Boylan Hall, ext.
+5211, is the campus hub for resources, support, and innovation in relation to pedagogy and teaching.
+The mission of the Center for Teaching and Learning (CTL) is to foster an outstanding educational experience for all students by providing faculty with resources for effective teaching and learning.
+As a forum for the thoughtful and respectful exchange of ideas and practices, the CTL encourages antiracist, trauma-informed, student-centered pedagogy.
 It supports curricular development, pedagogical innovation, program improvement, planning, assessment, and a campus-wide culture focused on excellence in teaching, through an emphasis on self-reflection among the teaching faculty.